andmos/Coffee/AeroPress.md

 ### Intro

-"Lighter roasts where there's more structural integrity in the bean, thus helping prevent over-extraction during the highly agitative 'flip' if you will."
+"Lighter roasts where there's more structural integrity in the bean, thus helping prevent over-extraction during the highly agitated 'flip' if you will."

 Always use clean water.
 Remember to moisten the filter.
 Pre-heat the cup.